Phi Alpha Literary Society: History

 The founders formed this society in the room of Greenbury Ridgely Henry in the northeast corner of the third floor of the old dormitory.
 "Henry was chosen temporary chairman, while Baldwin, Jayne, and Wright were appointed a committee to prepare a constitution."
+The purpose of Phi Alpha Literary Society is concisely stated in its constitution.
+"The purpose of the society shall be the attainment of truth, literary improvement of her members, and the furthering of her democratic heritage."
+The society also strives to develop the social, communication, and leadership skills of the membership.